hsf-training/analysis-essentials/python/conditions.md

 'not ok'
 ```

+Make sure your line does not get too long in order not to impair its
+readability!
+{% endcallout %}

 Python evaluates a condition and sees whether it truth-like or not.
 If it is
 truth like, the code in the block is run.

 ```python